080abhinav/trademark-ai/docs/ARCHITECTURE.md

 | `analyze_specimen_issues()` | Classes | §904 only | Specimen compliance (fanciful-aware) |
 | `analyze_filing_issues()` | Basis | §806 only | Filing basis compliance (ITU context-aware) |
 | `analyze_identification_issues()` | Goods text | §1402 only | ID acceptability |

+**Smart Prior-Mark Pre-Filtering:**
+Before calling the LLM for 120 prior marks, a Python deterministic filter categorizes exact matches as HIGH risk and zero-overlap marks as LOW risk.
+The LLM is only called for the ~10% of marks that are truly ambiguous, drastically reducing API costs and latency.

 **The 6-Layer Anti-Hallucination Architecture:**
 1. **Pre-loaded Knowledge Base (Static)**: 20 hardcoded TMEP sections injected as context, no retrieving from LLM memory.